 When should I be worried about bloating?

-Both of our Wellness practitioners can help you reduce your symptoms of bloating and start feeling better in your day-to-day experience.
+Our Wellness practitioners can help you reduce your symptoms of bloating and start feeling better in your day-to-day experience.
 But when do you know if it’s time to visit a professional?
 Is frequent bloating something that you should really be worried about?

-Like Trista mentioned, it’s unrealistic to think you’ll go your entire life without experiencing bloating here and there.
+It’s unrealistic to think you’ll go your entire life without experiencing bloating here and there.
 After a large Thanksgiving feast or during a week you’re particularly stressed, you shouldn’t be alarmed to feel the “abdominal expansion” that many of us know all too well.

 But if you feel bloating that’s worse at the end of the day, or find yourself bloated after every meal, it’s a sign you should definitely come in, according to Saira.
 You should also keep an eye out for pain in the abdominal region as well as gas after eating to the point that it makes you uncomfortable to eat around people or be around people.
 These are typically all a prelude to something happening in the gut.